singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #74.
 1.8     Can you use O(N) additional space instead of O(N²)?
 What information do you really need from the list of cells that are zero?
 - #75.
 4.11    Alternatively, you could pick a random depth to traverse to and then randomly traverse, stopping when you get to that depth.
 Think this through, though.
 Does this work?
 - #76.
 2.7     You can determine  if two linked lists intersect by traversing to the end of each and comparing their tails.
 - #77.
-4.12    If you've designed the algorithm as described thus far, you'll have an O(N log N) algorithm in a balanced tree.This is because there are N nodes, each of which is at depth O(log  N)  at worst.
+4.12    If you've designed the algorithm as described thus far, you'll have an O(N log N) algorithm in a balanced tree.
+This is because there are N nodes, each of which is at depth O(log  N)  at worst.
 A node is touched once for each node above it.
 Therefore, the N nodes will be touched  O(log  N) time.
 There is an optimization that will give us an O(N)  algorithm.
 - #78.
 3.2     Consider having each  node  know the  minimum of its "substack" (all the  elements beneath it, including itself).
 - #79.
 4.6     Think about how an in-order traversal works and try to "reverse engineer" it.
 - #80.
-4.8     The firstCommonAnc estor function could return the first common ancestor (if p and q are both contained in the tree), p if p is in the tree and not q, q if q is in the tree and not p, and null otherwise.
+4.8     The firstCommonAncestor function could return the first common ancestor (if p and q are both contained in the tree), p if p is in the tree and not q, q if q is in the tree and not p, and null otherwise.
 - #81.
 3.3     Popping an element at a specific substack will mean that some stacks aren't at full capacity.
 Is this an issue?
 There's no right answer, but you should think about how to handle this.
 - #82.
 4.9     Break this down into subproblems.
 Use recursion.
 If you had all possible sequences for the left subtree and the right subtree, how could you create all possible sequences for the entire tree?
 - #83.
 2.8     You can use two pointers, one moving twice as fast as the other.
 If there is a cycle, the two pointers will collide.
 They will land at the same location at the same time.
 Where do they land?
 Why there?